hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03b-Graphics.md

 ### 3.2.4 HTML canvas cheatsheet

 We recommend these 2 quick references (or [cheatsheets](https://en.wikipedia.org/wiki/Cheat_sheet)) below.
-Do not hesitate to keep your favorite one open in a separate browser ta
+Do not hesitate to keep your favorite one open in a separate browser tab

 1. As a [PDF file](https://tinyurl.com/y6cvfxv9), this canvas cheatsheet: